Marcel Desjardins

-Marcel Desjardins (born May 19, 1966) is the former general manager for the Ottawa Redblacks of the Canadian Football League (CFL).
-He has also served as the General Manager for the Hamilton Tiger-Cats for two seasons.
+Marcel Desjardins (born May 19, 1966) is a Canadian football executive who is currently the assistant to the general manager and player personnel for the Montreal Alouettes of the Canadian Football League (CFL).
+He has also served as the general manager for the Hamilton Tiger-Cats for two seasons and the Ottawa Redblacks for eight seasons.
 He is a four time Grey Cup champion, having won his first three with the Alouettes and his fourth with the Redblacks in 2016.
 Desjardins is a graduate of the Sports Administration program at Laurentian University in Sudbury, Ontario.

 Administrative career

 Montreal Alouettes

 Desjardins first joined the Montreal Alouettes as the team's assistant director of football operations in 1999.
 He was promoted to the position of assistant general manager in 2002 and won his first Grey Cup championship as the Alouettes won the 90th Grey Cup that year.
 He spent four and a half seasons as the Alouettes' assistant GM where the team played in three Grey Cup games over that period.